What age is considered a toddler?

 - Sleep patterns and changes: Toddlers' sleep patterns might change as they develop.
 They may miss one of their daily naps, and having a regular nighttime routine will help them adjust to these changes and receive enough rest.

 - Nutritional needs and eating Habits: Toddlers' nutritional needs and eating habits evolve with time, so it's crucial to offer a diverse range of nutritious meals.
-To manage picky eating, consider offering different foods on a regular basis and encouraging involvement in meal preparation.
+To manage picky eating, consider offering different foods regularly and encouraging involvement in meal preparation.

 - Potty training: Potty training readiness may range from 18 to 24 months, but some toddlers may not be ready until they reach the age of three.
 It is critical to look for signals of preparedness rather than relying entirely on age.